mcc-us/ea/_questions/q15-filing-statuses.md

 A. Since they do not have a formal marriage license, they are each considered "single" for tax purposes.
 B. They are considered unmarried, and each would be able to file as "head of household" by claiming one of their children.
 C. They are considered to be partners in a civil union.
-D. Since Texas is a common-law state, they are likely considered married under state law, and must file either MFJ or MFS.  **correct**
+D. Since Texas is a common-law state, they are likely considered married under state law, and must file either MFJ or MFS.

 Study Unit 2: Determining Filing Status and Residency covers the information for this question.